Ryan Buchter: Atlanta Braves

 The Braves added him to their 40-man roster on November 1, 2013 and he was named to the Braves' Opening Day roster for the 2014 season.
 He was sent back down to Gwinnett a few days later without appearing in a game.
 Buchter was called back up to Atlanta on June 20, 2014.
 He made his major league debut that night against the team that drafted him, the Washington Nationals, recording a strikeout and earning the win in an inning of extra inning work.
 That was his only appearance in the Majors and he spent the rest of the season with Gwinnett, where he pitched in 49 games with a 3.29 ERA.
-Buchter was outrighted off the Braves roster on September 26, 2014, and became a free agent.
+Buchter was outrighted off the Braves roster on September 26, 2014, and became a free agent on November 3.

 Los Angeles Dodgers

-Buchter signed a minor league contract with the Los Angeles Dodgers in January 2015 and received an invitation to spring training.
+On January 9, 2015, Buchter signed a minor league contract with the Los Angeles Dodgers with an invitation to spring training.
 He was assigned to the AAA Oklahoma City Dodgers and was selected to the mid-season Pacific Coast League all-star team.
 In 27 games he had a 1.65 ERA and exercised his opt out clause on July 20 to become a free agent.

-Second Stint with Cubs
+Chicago Cubs (second stint)

-On July 24, 2015, Buchter signed a minor league deal with the Chicago Cubs.
+On July 27, 2015, Buchter signed a minor league contract with the Chicago Cubs.
 He finished the year with the Triple-A Iowa Cubs, recording a 2.00 ERA in 16 appearances.
-He became a free agent after the season.
+He became a free agent after the season on November 6.

 San Diego Padres

-Buchter signed a minor league deal with the San Diego Padres on December 8, 2015.
+On December 8, 2015, Buchter signed a minor league contract with the San Diego Padres.
 On January 8, 2016, Buchter's contract was selected.
 In his two seasons with the Padres, Buchter owned an ERA of 2.93 with 125 strikeouts in over 100 innings.